Although building an effective member engagement strategy to keep members engaged can feel challenging, it’s not as complicated as it may seem.

 9. Encourage user-generated content.

 How do casual online communities continue to operate for years without any formal organization running them?
-These casual groups understand the value of user-generated content and rely on their members’ own creativity and enthusiasm to spark engagement.
+These groups understand the value of user-generated content (UGC) and rely on their members’ own creativity and enthusiasm to spark engagement.

-User-generated content is any type of content made by your members.
+UGC is any type of content made by your members.
 It can take several forms, such as:

 - Blog posts